maioni/nightwatch-appium-android/README.md

 # nightwatch-appium-android
-example of a nightwatch project to run test automation for mobile android
+Example of a nightwatch project to run test automation for mobile android

 # install java JDK